Jean-Michel Basquiat: ‘Painter to the core’

 1982: A first solo show and the launch to superstardom

-Later that year, Basquiat exhibited at Documenta VII in Kassel; in December, Artforum magazine published an essay on the young artist, launching him to superstardom.
-Basquiat himself would later say that 1982 was when he ‘made the best paintings ever’.
+In June 1982, Basquiat exhibited at Documenta VII in Kassel; in December, Artforum magazine published an essay on the young artist, launching him to superstardom.

 With Madonna and meeting Rauschenberg in California